 When Angeline (Ange.)
-Vernon Milner was hired in 1890 as the University’s first fulltime librarian, she quickly became legendary for her service and devotion to students and faculty.
-She was active in all academic and social areas in the life of the university.
+Vernon Milner was hired in 1890 as Illinois State [Normal] University’s first fulltime librarian, she quickly became legendary for her service and devotion to students and faculty.
+She was active in all academic and social areas in the life of the University.
 Admired and respected throughout the campus, the student body affectionately referred to her as “Aunt Ange.”

 A prolific author of more than eighty articles and short monographs in library and education journals, a prevalent theme among the wide-ranging topics was helping librarians working in small and rural school libraries.
 A bibliography of Milner’s works can be found in the ISU thesis, “The First Fifty Years of Federal Depository Status at Illinois State Normal University, 1858–1908.”
 Her accomplishments are more remarkable considering she had little formal education or professional training.

 Milner remained working until October 1927 when poor health forced her to retire.
 She died January 13th, 1928.
-On learning of Milner’s death an editorial in student newspaper expressed:
+The affection, esteem and respect felt toward Milner earned her an editorial in the local newspaper:

 In 1940 the University constructed a library named in her honor.